A variety of actions are associated with creating and updating job descriptions.

 Limited appointments may be established at any percentage of time during which the appointee is expected to be on pay status for less than 1,000 hours in a period of 12 consecutive months.
 Limited appointments are typically of short duration.

-Limited appointment job descriptions that meet the following criteria require classification review and approval by HR via submisson to OACIS (online classification system):
+- All non-student limited appointment job descriptions require classification review and approval by HR via submisson to Job Builder (online classification system).

 Contract Appointment Job Descriptions